 - Only one billionaire from the study started out as a translator.

-A lot of people start their careers flipping burgers or manning a cash register.
-Not many begin as translators, which requires a fairly specialized skill set and can pay as low as $24,000 per year in the U.S. But one of our 53 billionaires got their start as a translator.
-We don’t know the details (the study doesn’t name individual billionaires), but it’s safe to assume the individual in question came from a privileged background.
-While they learned a language, the rest of us slopped the mop bucket around.
+Most people don’t begin their careers as translators, which requires a strong skill set and can pay as low as $24,000 per year in the U.S. But one of our 53 billionaires got their start this way.
+We don’t know the details (the study doesn’t name individuals), but we do know a businessman, Fahim Hashimy, who began as a young English-teacher-turned-translator for the U.S. Army in Afghanistan.

 Next: You aren’t doomed to do manual labor forever.

-- “Manufacturer” is ambiguous, but you can assume this means the billionaire in question worked in a factory.
+- “Manufacturer” is ambiguous, but you can assume this billionaire worked in a factory.

-Now, here’s the blue-collar job we hoped to find on this list.
-And don’t worry, it’s not the last.
-The report says “manufacturer,” which can mean a number of things, but we’re going with a classic definition: factory worker.
-The true American dream: fighting your way up from the factory floor to the top of the income distribution curve.
-And evidently, at least one billionaire among the top 100 pulled it off.
+Now, here’s a blue-collar job — and don’t worry, it’s not the last.
+The report says “manufacturer,” which can mean many things, but we’re going with “factory worker,” fighting their way up from the floor to the top of the income distribution curve.
+And at least one billionaire among the top 100 pulled it off.

 - One billionaire started out as a politician.

 Who becomes an elected official before earning their first paycheck?
-It’s hard to imagine someone’s first job being an elected official, but it happens.
+It’s hard to imagine someone’s first job being a politician, but it happens.
 We don’t know who this person is, but we assume it’s someone from a privileged background with plenty of connections.
-On top of that, it’d be a pretty nerve-wracking way to kick off your career, making big decisions with a lot on the line.

 Next: Despite wear and tear on your body, this job may be worth it.